 This is a very exciting time – let’s make sure you are well prepared.
 Year 11 is the year in which you must action the plans you have set for yourself.
 Are you going into the sixth form (The Malling School or a different school), moving on to college or an apprenticeship?
 You will be given a lot of help and guidance in your Period 1 careers lessons and there will also be assemblies on how to make applications and make sure that you have a back-up plan.
 By the end of Year 11 we hope you will feel confident about your next step and that it is right for you.
 You will understand what ‘employability skills’ are and how important these are alongside qualifications.
 You have access to the Careers folder on Teams where there is a huge amount of information that will help you with all things to do with careers – future applications, college, apprenticeships, all careers etc…

-Miss Willlis is the Careers Adviser for years 7 to 11 and her office is opposite the library.
-You can see her break or lunchtime (Monday, Tuesday or Friday) email her directly or ask your form tutor to speak to her.
+Miss Willlis is the Careers Adviser for years 7 to 11 and her office is in reception.
+You can see her break or lunchtime (Monday, Tuesday, Thursday or Friday) email her directly or ask your form tutor to speak to her.
 Your parents can also make an appointment to see her (with you there).
 Her e-mail address is firstname.lastname@example.org or, they can ring 01732 840995 (ext 250).

 Sixth Form Careers